 But where does this leave the subcontinental rivalry that is heating up in Afghanistan, Balochistan, and Kashmir?
 India is not about to gain a decisive advantage, and Trump’s recent offer to mediate between India and Pakistan indicates that US interests in preventing wars that are likely to disrupt the global economy will remain.

-However, India and Pakistan will have to rely on much greater self-regulation to maintain stability in the face of India is not about to gain a decisive advantage. increasing risks of serious miscalculation.
+However, India and Pakistan will have to rely on much greater self-regulation to maintain stability in the face of increasing risks of serious miscalculation.
 China’s complexes about India mean that it cannot replace America’s role as the balancer of last resort in the region anytime soon.

 All this is of course highly provisional.
 No one yet knows the extent to which Trump will succeed in asserting himself over the institutional views of the diplomatic, military, and intelligence bureaucracies, or if a world-view formed in the real-estate and entertainment industries can survive a collision with geopolitical realities.